 We believe that all of the children in the SLUSD should be able to experience programs such as Outdoor Education.

-In partnership with Kaiser Permanente the San Leandro Education Foundation supports Season of service, period of Peace.
-Season of Service, Period of Peace is a ten- week long school-wide non- violence program, credited with reducing incidents of violence at the high school by 50%.
+SLED supports Season of service, period of Peace, a ten- week long school-wide non- violence program, credited with reducing incidents of violence at the high school by 50%.

 The Season of Service attempts to both empower and be transformative as it gives students a forum for their voices; a stage for their actions.
 It is aligned with San Leandro Unified’s Student Health & Wellness Center’s youth empowerment model: a process oriented, educational movement, guided by passion and principle, to help students develop consciousness of freedom, and connect knowledge to power and the ability to take constructive action.